 - a stroke that can damage the brain

-Both kids and adults can have too much cholesterol in their blood.
+Cholesterol can start to build up in childhood and teen years.
 Doctors can find out what your cholesterol level is by ordering a blood test.

-- HDL (high-density lipoprotein) cholesterol doesn't clog arteries.
-HDL cholesterol removes cholesterol from the blood vessels and carries it back to the liver, where it can be processed and sent out of the body.
-That's why people often call HDL "good cholesterol."
+HDL (high-density lipoprotein) cholesterol, or "good cholesterol," doesn't clog arteries.
+HDL cholesterol removes cholesterol from the blood vessels and carries it back to the liver, where it is broken down and removed from the body.

 - Eat lots of different healthy foods, especially fruits, vegetables, and whole grains.